EQAR/deqar-docs/docs/data_submission.md

 In order for submission objects to clear the first level of validation, they must meet the following criteria:

-1. The **agency** that created the report (which may or may not be the agency submitting the records) must be clearly identified and, if your user is not linked to the agency itself, you must have a proxy to submit reports for the agency.
+1. The main **agency** that created the report (which may or may not be the agency submitting the records) must be clearly identified and, if your user is not linked to the agency itself, you must have a proxy to submit reports for the agency.

+    Additional, contributing agencies [can be identified](report_data.md#agency), but all validation and flagging criteria relate to the main agency only.

 2. Submitted data must **align with the Agency Profile** information, specifically report validity date must be after the Agency's EQAR registration start date and before the registration end date, if applicable.